-- a special resolution agreeing to it has been passed by shareholders - shareholders owning at least 75 percent of the shares agree the land is first offered to members of the preferred classes of alienees11 (primarily members of the hapū associated with the land in terms of tikanga Māori12) - any transfer of land is confirmed by the MLC.
+- the land is first offered to members of the preferred classes of alienees8 (primarily members of the hapū associated with the land in terms of tikanga Māori9) - any transfer of land is confirmed by the Māori Land Court.

-Where a transfer of land is primarily a small adjustment of boundaries, the MLC has the power to confirm a transfer without the above points being satisfied.
+Where a transfer of land is primarily a small adjustment of boundaries, the Māori Land Court has the power to confirm a transfer without the above points being satisfied.

-If the Māori incorporation holds land that has been determined to be 'investment land' in terms of section 256 of the Act, it may gift or sell that land without restriction.
+If the Māori incorporation holds land that has been determined to be "investment land" in terms of section 256 of the Act, it may gift or sell that land without restriction.